SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 #### Define asynchronous dropdown React component stateKey

-In the **src/controls/PropertyPaneAsyncDropdown/components** folder create new file called **IAsyncDropdownState.ts** and set its contents to:
+In the **src/controls/PropertyPaneAsyncDropdown/components** folder create new file named **IAsyncDropdownState.ts** and enter the following code:

 ```ts
 import { IDropdownOption } from 'office-ui-fabric-react';